-Vaughn College's Office of Counseling and Wellness offers short-term counseling to Vaughn students who may be experiencing personal, social or emotional issues.
+Vaughn College's office of counseling and wellness offers short-term counseling to Vaughn students who may be experiencing personal, social or emotional issues.
 A professional counselor will assist students in developing greater self-understanding as well as strategies for effective problem-solving to enhance personal development and academic success.
 This office provides a holistic approach to wellness education, promoting individual and community wellness through programs and outreach activities.
-We offer workshops, lectures and student leadership training throughout the semester.
+Workshops, lectures and student leadership training are offered throughout the semester.